 Responsible for creating and maintaining facilities and promoting medical and public healthcare programs, NVHA operates a diagnostic centre in Gitlaxt'aamiks and satellite clinics in the other Nisga'a Villages, providing physician services, home care, cultural community health representatives, and the administration of noninsured health benefits.
-During the reporting period, through the Fiscal Financing Agreement, NVHA received \$21,700,826 million from Canada and \$2,283,407 from British Columbia.
+During the reporting period, through the Fiscal Financing Agreement, NVHA received \$22.4 million from Canada and \$2,214,000 from British Columbia.

 Nisga'a Valley Health Authority is guided by the Nisga'a Nation Health Plan, which was developed in collaboration with NLG, the four Nisga'a Villages, Nisga'a Valley Health Authority Board, medical teams, and employees.
-The Nisga'a Nation Health Plan "A Shared Path to Improved Health" is available on the NVHA website: www.nisgaahealth.bc.ca.
+The Nisga'a Lisims Government's Nation Health Plan "A Shared Path to Improved Health" is available on the NVHA website: www.nisgaahealth.bc.ca.